brunofariadf/cran-search/README.md

 # Overview

-The **`CRAN search`** project is to perform package search available in the Comprehensive R Archive Network (CRAN) repository for programming language R. The collected data is obtained by the **`tools::CRAN_package_db()`** and selected only a few columns to perform the search of the theme of interest.
+The **`cran-search`** project aims to provide a database to perform a package search for the R programming language in the Comprehensive R Archive Network (CRAN) repository.
+The collected data are obtained by the tools::CRAN_package_db() function and selected only a few columns to perform the search for the topic of interest.

 # Usage